How to Make it Easy for Interior Design Clients to Work with You

 KEY TOUCHPOINTS FOR THE CUSTOMER JOURNEY

-When I work with interior design business owners we fine-tune the touchpoints in their inquiry phase, their onboarding phase, and their offboarding phase.
-For every client, we design these interactions based on their ideal clients and their services, but the key phases to focus on are typically the same.
+When I work with interior design business owners we fine-tune the critical touchpoints in their inquiry, onboarding phase, and offboarding phases (and everything in between) to ensure a smooth, professional experience for both the client and the designer.
+While the specific interactions vary depending on your ideal clients and services, the key phases are the same

 The key touchpoints of your interior design sales process